-In a similar vein, the modernity critique by Rosa (2016) focuses on the impoverished relations of man towards oneself, towards others and towards nature.
+Indeed, Heideggerian-infused notions such as mindfulness and sufficiency could be key concepts for a liberal degrowth vocabulary.
+They represent a relaxed and, in effect, liberal stance towards life that may yield radical consequences nonetheless - if large numbers of people choose to live and vote by it.
+Also, note how the recent modernity critique by Rosa (2016) focuses on the impoverished relations of man towards oneself, towards others and towards nature - and thus exhibits similarities to Heidegger.
 In Rosa's terminology, processes of social acceleration lead to alienation (self-alienation and social alienation, both in spatial and temporal respects).
 This alienation does not imply an essentialist notion of moving away from some "true" nature of human being, but rather points to the neglected and diminished capabilities of responsive relating to the world.
 When we are alienated from the world, it appears silent and cold, devoid of meaning.
 Note that the processes of social acceleration that beget alienation are ambivalent - their negative effects notwithstanding, they are partly beneficial.
 In consequence, slowing down is no panacea; in some respects, such as internet access, acceleration is indeed beneficial.
 Hence, Rosa (2016) strikes a Heideggerian chord when he advocates "resonance" as a remedy: when we cultivate an attitude of openness towards others and towards nature (instead of a controlling, calculating stance), we create possibilities for meaningful relations of "resonance" that need to be re-invigorated for a meaningful life.